jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 If they have a question, the heavy weight trained user knows where to look for the answer, and it’s not to our support email.

 ---

+## Quote

+We don't create support resources for power users - we *teach* users how to become power users.

+---